 Note the use of command terms such as apply, explain, state, identify and select.
 These are examples of the language common to all IB assessments.
 It is essential that students develop their understanding of the specific meaning of each command term as they progress through each learning stage.

 After an assessment is completed by students, their teacher will award a ‘best fit’ level (out of a maximum of 8) which is shared with parents through FARM.

 Throughout the year, teachers will have collected evidence of student achievements from many different types of assessments.
 Sometimes all criteria in the subject are applied to an assessment, but more often only two or three criteria are assessed at any one time.

 MYP Annual Reporting of Grades

-At the end of the school year, your child’s teacher will award ‘Overall Levels of Achievement’ (OLA) for each of the criteria.
+At the end of the semester, your child’s teacher will award ‘Overall Levels of Achievement’ (OLA) for each of the criteria.
 Using their professional judgement, the teacher will consider all of the assessments that the student has done throughout the year.
 A final ‘subject grade’ out of 7 is then calculated from these OLAs.

 A student called Roshni may have completed three Criterion D assessment tasks in Maths and achieved levels of 4, 6 and 6.
 Roshni’s teacher will then make a professional judgment on the ‘best fit’ level of achievement for her in this criterion.
 This is not an average, the judgement will be based on patterns in the data, the development of that student, and the context that the work was completed in.
 Because of Roshni’s consistent improvement over the semester, let’s say that she is awarded a 6 out of 8 for this criterion.
 The 6 is entered into the report card as highlighted in the table below.